api-platform/docs/core/graphql.md

 }
 ```

+## Events

+No events are sent by the resolvers in API Platform.
+If you want to add your custom logic, [decorating the stages](#workflow-of-the-resolvers) is
+the recommended way to do it.

+However, if you really want to use events, you can by installing a [bundle dispatching events before and after the stages](https://github.com/alanpoulain/ApiPlatformEventsBundle).

 ## Filters

 Filters are supported out-of-the-box.
 Follow the [filters](filters.md) documentation and your filters will be available as arguments of queries.